Qualifications Explained

 Usually for students with GCSE’s below Grade 2 in English and Maths.

-Entry Level qualifications are offered in Maths and English as well as practical subjects such as Construction, Motor Vehicle, Catering, and Hair and Beauty.
+Entry Level qualifications are offered in maths and English as well as practical subjects such as Construction, Motor Vehicle, Catering, and Hair and Beauty.
 In practical subjects, they usually will teach the basic skills for that area.

 Students doing Entry Level 3 qualifications do not always take exams instead they are assessed by course work or being observed doing practical tasks.
 They usually take one year to complete.

-Level one qualifications provide an introduction to a subject area and are available in a wide range of work-related subjects.
 In very practical subjects you would usually start at this level as you will not have the skills required to join at a higher level.
-Students studying a Level 1 will usually be assessed by course work, completing set practical tests, and for some courses on-line multiple-choice question assessments.
+Students studying a Level 1 will usually be assessed by course work, completing set practical tests, and for some courses online multiple-choice question assessments.

 They usually take one year to complete and you would be awarded a pass or fail.